babashka/babashka.nrepl/README.md

 ### Starting a Server

-To start an nrepl server in your project, call `babashka.nrepl.server/start-server!`.
+To start an nREPL server in your project, call `babashka.nrepl.server/start-server!`.
 The call takes two arguments, your initial sci context (as created with `sci.core/init`), and some options including the IP address to bind to, the port number and optional debug and